 - Itineraries off the beaten track throughout the whole 3 Valley area

-s, meaning there is always something for everyone.
-There is also a huge selection of slopes at varying altitude levels, providing multiple options depending on weather, snow conditions, temperature and wind.
+s.
+Meaning there is always something for everyone.
+There is also a huge selection of slopes at varying altitude levels.
+This provides multiple options depending on weather, snow conditions, temperature and wind.

 Off-piste routes that are safe

-If you’re new to off–piste skiing then the Liberty Ride area is perfect for you.
-A specific safe off–piste zone, it is the perfect introduction and a great way to safely experience the sensation and freedom of going off–piste.
+If you’re new to off–piste skiing, then the Liberty Ride area is perfect for you.
+A specific safe off-piste zone is the perfect introduction and a great way to safely experience the sensation and freedom of going off–piste.

-You can also be rest assured that the excellent ski rescue service is always nearby with helicopters, avalanche dogs and experienced patrollers (Make sure you have excellent winter cover insurance).
-You don’t need to go far from the main area to find good conditions, in comparison to a lot of other ski resorts in the Alps.
+You can also rest assured that the excellent ski rescue service is always nearby with helicopters, avalanche dogs and experienced patrollers.
+Make sure you have excellent winter cover insurance.
+You don’t need to go far from the main area to find good conditions in comparison to a lot of other ski resorts in the Alps.
 Don’t forget to save the local ski patrol number in your phone, which can be found on your piste map.

 Off-piste skiing safety equipment

-A transceiver is a vital bit of kit for any off–piste skier as it can help you be found should you get stuck in an avalanche.
+A transceiver is a vital kit for any off–piste skier as it can help you be found should you get stuck in an avalanche.

 They work by emitting a pulsed radio signal.
-If someone gets buried, other transceivers carried by the party (or rescue team) can pick up the signal being emitted from under the snow.
+If someone gets buried, other transceivers carried by the party or rescue team can pick up the signal emitted from under the snow.
 It is important that you fully understand how to use your transceiver properly before you hit the slopes.
-Digital transceivers are the most common type you will find as they are easy to use and understand.
+Digital transceivers are the most common type you will find, as they are easy to use and understand.

 Another bit of equipment you must always carry with you is a snow probe.
-Simply put, a probe is a rod that’s used to poke through avalanche debris in order to find any buried victims.
+Simply put, a probe is a rod used to poke through avalanche debris to find buried victims.

-The poles are often collapsible so won’t take up much room in your bag.
-The probes are used once a person has been located by the transceiver and prices are fairly cheap.
+The poles are often collapsible, so they won’t take up much room in your bag.
+The probes are used once a person has been located by the transceiver, and prices are fairly cheap.
 The favourites we like to carry with us are recommended below:

 Although a fairly simple bit of equipment, you want to invest in a good quality avalanche shovel to make your life easier and to ensure it doesn’t break mid-digging.
 This means finding a light yet strong shovel that is easy and quick to assemble.